FaithChepkemoi/My-Personal-Website/README.md

 -This is my personal portfolio that describes the following
   - My background and skills
   - My projects
-  -My contact information to connect with potential collaborators and recruiters.
+  - My contact information to connect with potential collaborators and recruiters.
     ---------------------------------------------------------------------------------------------------------

 #Tools used